boris-behav-obs/boris-behav-obs.github.io/src/download.md

 {% include 'revision_history.md' %}

-Please acknowledge and cite the use of this software and its authors when results are used in publications or published elsewhere:
+Kindly acknowledge and properly cite this software and its authors when using the results in publications or other forms of dissemination:

 {% include 'citation.md' %}